queenkjuul/jingo-retro/README.md

 ## Features

-- No database: Jingo uses a git repository as the document archive
+- No database: jinji uses a git repository as the document archive
 - Markdown for everything, [github flavored](http://github.github.com/github-flavored-markdown/)
-- Jingo uses [Codemirror](http://codemirror.net/) as the markup editor, with a nice (ajax) preview (see the `features` key in the config file)
+- Jinji uses [Codemirror](http://codemirror.net/) as the markup editor, with a nice (ajax) preview (but will work without it on legacy clients as well)
-- It provides a "distraction free", almost full screen editing mode
+- It provides a "distraction free", almost full screen editing mode (on modern clients)
 - Compatible with a wiki created with the [Gollum](https://github.com/github/gollum) wiki
 - Revision history for all the pages (with restore)
 - Show differences between document revisions
 - Paginated list of all the pages, with a quick way to find changes between revisions
 - Search through the content _and_ the page names
 - Page layout accepts custom sidebar and footer
-- Gravatar support
+- ~~Gravatar support~~ _planned to be removed_
-- Can include IFRAMEs in the document (es: embed a Google Drive document)
+- ~~Can include IFRAMEs in the document (es: embed a Google Drive document)~~ _insecure, disabled_
 - Generate Table of Contents for pages
 - Can use custom CSS and JavaScript scripts
 - White list for authorization on page reading and writing